Friday, November 17, 2023

 People seem to prefer "Milestone Advancement" for a variety of reasons.
 Story-Based Advancement ties character advancement directly to the advancement of the "story", signaling to the players that they're making progress through the pre-determined plot (as defined by the DM or adventure).
 Session-Based Advancement makes each session count, even if nothing of note is accomplished.
 Fiat-Based Advancement grants DMs the authoritarian power to arbitrarily decide whenever the players advance, usually because they or the players are bored at the current level and the DM is ready to design/the players are ready to defeat the next tier of challenges.

 XP tracking is viewed as another onerous burden upon the player characters, like tracking encumbrance, torches, or food and water.
-Nobody likes doing math and bookkeeping (i.e. using the calculator on your phone to add one number to another number and write it down), and it's a real pain to erase one number and then write down another one (all that erasing puts an unseemly amount of wear and tear on the pristine character sheet - although a large contingent of players are using some form of virtual tabletop or digital character sheet at this point).
+Nobody likes doing math and bookkeeping (i.e. using the calculator on one's phone to add one number to another number and write it down), and it's a real pain to erase one number and then write down another one (all that erasing puts an unseemly amount of wear and tear on the pristine character sheet - despite the fact that a large contingent of players are using some form of virtual tabletop or digital character sheet at this point).

 But I like XP.
 I like it for a lot of the reasons that people like other methods of advancement.
 Tying XP gain to quest goals gives players the same feeling of progress as Story-Based Advancement and incentivizes attendance the same way Session-Based Advancement does (if XP is only granted to characters whose players show up, which I don't always do, but it is useful for open table games).
 Unfortunately, XP does take away some measure of the DM's draconian prerogative to advance the characters anytime they feel like it, assuming the DM isn't the type to handout fistfuls of miscellaneous XP on a whim.